carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - I'm repeating myself constantly.
 - My queries are almost always the same, varying in by restriction, or order specification.
-- "QuasiQuoted" strings are hard to concatenate... but do we really want that?
-**NO!** `sql`-QuasiQuotes are hard to concatenate on purpose!
+- "QuasiQuoted" strings are hard to concatenate... but do we really want ease of concatenation? **NO!** `sql`-QuasiQuotes are hard to concatenate on purpose!
 - My `FromRow` and `ToRow` instances will be constantly in need of updates as the requirements change.
 - `field` functions provide a convenient row parser, however the result is not